 The elevator in my assigned housing requires riders to close two doors to use it, rather than closing doors themselves.

 Assigned housing is iffy.
 The bed frame is broken.
-The mattress and pillow are soft, lumpy, and stained.
-The shower is tiny.
+The mattress and pillow are soft and lumpy.
+Ants abounded when I moved in.
+Fans made a never-changed vacuum cleaned filter look clean The shower is tiny.
 The bathroom does include a bidet, which would be nice but I never use them.
 The towels and blankets could be combined into one airline blanket.
 They would then be thicker than the walls, which transmit sound like air.
 Internet is intermittent.
 My room has a clock, which was broken.
 I added a battery and it's still broken.
 The microwave door is broken.
 The A/C works wonderfully, which is worth quite a lot.
 The nearby gym has no A/C and limited hours.
 Keys and locks are silly.
-I'm tired and overworked and should cease blogging and relax, but will instead work on my next lecture.
-So there.

 No comments: